|Nutrition Facts (per serving)|

 Gather the ingredients.

 Soak the vermicelli in water for 15 minutes.
 Drain in a strainer and leave to one side.

-Heat the vegetable oil in a hot pan, and add eggs to the pan, and stir until scrambled.
+Heat the vegetable oil in a pan over medium-high heat.
+Add eggs to the pan and stir-fry until scrambled.

 Add the onions and garlic and cook until fragrant.
 Stir in the vermicelli and cook until it softens slightly.

-Cook until the vegetables soften, then season with sugar, oyster sauce, fish sauce, and pepper.
+Stir-fry until the vegetables soften, then season with the oyster sauce, fish sauce, sugar, and pepper.